NguyenHoan2201/nest-microservices-demo/README.md

 1. API Gateway (AG): this sits in front of all microservices and listens to requests from external client, it calls the appropriate microservice(s) to process the request and sends responses back to external clients.

-2. User microservice: this microservice handles all CRUD requests for users received from the API gateway and other microservices and returns appropriate responses.
+2. User Microservice: this microservice is integrated with an SQL database, PostgreSQL and it handles all CRUD requests for users received from the API gateway and other microservices and returns appropriate responses.
+Its core responsible include managing user-related operations such as creating new user accounts, updating user information, and managing authentication and authorization.

-3. Payment microservice: this microservice handles payment-processing operations received from the API gateway, it communicates with the user-microservice to get the required user data to process the request and returns appropriate responses to the API gateway.
+3. Payment Microservice: this microservice handles payment-related requests received from external clients through the API gateway, it communicates with the user-microservice to get the required user-related data to process requests and returns appropriate responses to the API gateway.

+4. Product Microservice: this microservice is integrated with a NoSQL database, MongoDB and it is designed to manage product-related information.
+It handles all CRUD operations and other extended queries and responds accordingly to the API gateway.
+MongoDB is used for this microservice as it is well know for its flexibility and because the product schema is designed to have some data-types that is best stored in a document-based database.

 4. Message Broker: Apache Kafka is used here to manage AG-microservices and inter-services communication.

 5. Databases: all microservices are isolated from each other and are designed to have their own separate database as required.
+Both SQL (PostgreSQL) and NoSQL (MongoDB) databases are used in this app.

 The application could be easily scaled, and more microservices added as required.